+* If the pilot opts to not use flaps during maneuver and failed to demonstrate functionality prior to flight, a minimum of 4 points shall be deducted from the Overall Flight Realism Score.

 5D.20 Slow Speed Inspection Pass (Dirty Fly-By)~

 This maneuver is only allowed for aircraft with flaps as a minimum.
+If pilot has opted not to use flaps during the flight, this maneuver cannot be selected.
 This maneuver includes the described transition periods on a common heading and elevation to enter and exit slow flight.
 The model will transition smoothly into and out of a high lift and high drag aerodynamic configuration using the applicable features of the aircraft.
 As a minimum, this maneuver must include the use of fully deployed flaps as the model is progressively brought to its slow fly by speed.
 This will be along a straight and level path parallel and over the far edge of the runway at an elevation of between 20 and 40 feet for a minimum of 5 seconds.
 This slow midpoint period of the maneuver should be opposite the judges.
 The model's flying speed should be much slower than the mandatory Fly Past, to the extent that the apparent stall speed has been effectively reduced by use of flaps and other applicable features.
 The model will often require some low level power to "drag" it through this high drag period.
 The model will then slowly transition out of this high lift and high drag profile while speed is again increased.
 This transition should not include immediate lifting of flaps prior to increasing speed, which could otherwise stall the model.
 This maneuver must be centered on the judges.